evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 total.
 You can override this timeout by setting `pre_timeout_secs` at the root level of the YAML config.

-By default, the `post` block will time out if it runs for longer than 2 hours total.
+By default, the `post` block will time out if it runs for longer than 30 minutes total.
 You can override this timeout by setting `post_timeout_secs` at the root level of the YAML config.